Paul, From the UK – Dive Instructor Turned Online English TeacherBy Krzl Light Nuñes

 I think I will continue to teach English for the foreseeable future, as it allows me to spend more time with my family and my children.
 Working as a scuba diving instructor allows me to do something I am passionate about, and I get to dive in some amazing locations, but working as a language teacher allows me to continue to teach, which I love doing, and see my family grow at the same time.
 Plus, I can still dive for fun on my days off, and I plan to buy a speed boat so I can go diving straight from our house.

 Do you have any advice for people new to teaching, who are now looking at teaching English online as a possible job option?

 Firstly, I would recommend taking the TEFL/TESOL course with Bridge.
 It’s very well organized and you will learn a lot from it.
-I would also recommend if you have no teaching experience it would be good to try to find somewhere that will allow you to assist in some classes and gain some real-life experience.
+I would also recommend, if you have no teaching experience, to try to find somewhere that will allow you to assist with some classes and gain some real-life experience.